Professional Caregiver Services

 3. Heavy Lifting or Physical Transfers: Caregivers may assist with mobility, but they should not engage in heavy lifting or transfers without proper training and equipment to prevent injury.

-4. Household Chores Beyond Light Cleaning: In-home caregivers usually handle light housekeeping tasks, such as dusting and laundry, but they typically do not perform deep cleaning or extensive home maintenance.
+4. Household Chores Beyond Light Cleaning (in home caregiver): In-home caregivers usually handle light housekeeping tasks, such as dusting and laundry, but they typically do not perform deep cleaning or extensive home maintenance.

-5. Personal Care for Non-Clients: Caregivers focus on the individual they are hired to assist and should not provide personal care services to other family members or household members.
+5. Personal Care for Non-Clients: Caregivers focus on the individual they are hired to assist and should not provide personal care services to other family members.

 6. Driving for Extended Distances: While some caregivers may offer transportation for errands or appointments, they typically do not drive long distances or engage in driving for non-care-related purposes.